aldenweaver/quantum-learning-notes/learn-quantum-basics.md

   + If a star is flat, is it in 1 dimension?
   + Klauza-Klein theory
 + Formulae
-  + Space is measured in latitude-longitude-altitude
+  + Space is measured in latitude-longitude-altitude?
   + Time is measured in ?-?-?
   + ? is measured in ?-?-?
   + Formul.ai: using AI to help figure out formulae we haven't considered